AP Top 25 Takeaways: Amid chaos, ‘Bama, UGA are drama-free

 HARBAUGH WATCH

-No. 14 Michigan had never before won a game in which they were not favored under coach Jim Harbaugh.
+No. 14 Michigan had never before won a game in which it was not favored under coach Jim Harbaugh.

 The strange streak ended as the Wolverines pulled way from struggling Wisconsin in the second half.